zellij-org/zellij-org.github.io/content/news/welcome-screen-pipes-filepicker.md

 ## New Possible Keys to Bind
 Thanks to some community contributions, it is now possible to bind `Ctrl`/`Alt` + Function keys (eg. `Ctrl F1`), as well as `Ctrl Space`.
 We as Zellij maintainers are aware that colliding keybindings are a big problem for many users and intend to fully and finally address this issue in the next version after this one.

+## Start session in the background
+nother much requested feature was added in this release: it's now possible to start a new Zellij session in the background with the new `zellij attach --create-background` flag.

 ## Performance Improvements
 This version introduces two major performance improvements: